Yourco Logo

 • Unaffected Employees: Those not directly impacted by the emergency

 For each group, develop tailored policies addressing their specific needs during and after emergencies.
-Regular wellness checks become a part of your response, allowing you to:
+Regular wellness checks allow you to verify employees' physical safety, assess their mental well-being, and identify and address specific needs that arise.

 Utilizing Technology for Safety Tracking